DevExpress/devextreme-documentation/api-reference/10 UI Components/dxChat/9 Types/Message/author.md

 - Without `author.name`, the name is displayed as "Unknown User".

-- Without `author` or without its id, the message appears as from a chat companion (to the left).
+- Without `author` or without its ID, the message appears as from a chat companion (to the left).